openstack/ceilometer/doc/source/contributor/architecture.rst

 The Ceilometer project created 2 methods to collect data:

-1. :term:`Notification agent` which takes messages generated on the notification bus and transforms them into Ceilometer samples or events.
+1. :term:`notification agent` which takes messages generated on the notification bus and transforms them into Ceilometer samples or events.
-2. :term:`Polling agent`, will poll some API or other tool to collect information at a regular interval.
+2. :term:`polling agent`, will poll some API or other tool to collect information at a regular interval.
 The polling approach may impose significant on the API services so should only be used on optimised endpoints.